 For many organizations, upgrading IT infrastructure lingers at the bottom of the priority list.
-The anticipation of going through a big process to choose, purchase, and integrate new equipment seems too daunting compared with the simple alternative of extending a maintenance contract or investing in a few smaller upgrades.
+The anticipation of going through a big process to choose, purchase, and integrate new equipment seems too daunting compared to extending a maintenance contract.

 Therefore, it’s important to ask the hard questions and realize when it starts costing your company more to extend the usefulness of your current infrastructure rather than investing in a replacement.